 Because CUP represents a number of different types of cancer, it’s unlikely that a single treatment breakthrough will benefit all people with CUP.
 Still, progress in treating some of the more common types of cancer is likely to benefit people with CUP as well, especially if the cancers can be classified more accurately.

-Some newer drugs called targeted therapies are being studied.
+As researchers have come to understand the genetic changes that cause these tumors, they’ve been able to use newer treatments to target these changes.
+Some of these newer drugs are called targeted therapies.
 These drugs have more selective effects than chemotherapy (chemo).
-Some of these, such as bevacizumab (Avastin®) and erlotinib (Tarceva®), are available to treat other cancers and have shown some activity in CUP.
+Some of them, such as bevacizumab (Avastin®) and erlotinib (Tarceva®), are available to treat other cancers and have shown some activity in CUP.

 Recent studies have found that cancers starting in each organ are not all the same.
 They can have different changes in their most important molecules and respond differently to treatments.